-I thought long and hard about what to write my second post about.
+I thought long and hard about what to write for my second post after my first.
 However, after running a poll recently on Twitter I made my decision.
-So, this post is about the definition of Data Platform for people with a SQL Server background.
+So, this post is about the definition of Data Platform for SQL Server professionals.

 I ran the below poll on Twitter recently and got a very interesting response.

 As you can see 83% who voted don’t think Oracle should be embraced as part of Data Platform.
 To me this is interesting.
 Especially since some SQL Server professionals also work with Oracle.
 It questions how the Data Platform term is being interpreted?